GitHub

 thresholdnumberThe threshold that was crossed.

-ratesobjectFull per-protocol rate breakdown (see below).
+ratesobjectFull per-protocol rate breakdown (see below), from the same measurement as rate.

 activebooltrue while ongoing.